-Overseas students
+Overseas candidates

-Selection will be based on educational qualifications, professional experience, assessments made by the sponsoring organizations and a telephonic interview.
-Students will have to provide certification for proficiency in English if required at the time of selection.
+Selection will be based on educational qualifications, professional experience, assessments made by the sponsoring organisations and a telephonic interview.
+Overseas candidates have to provide certification for proficiency in English if required at the time of selection.
 Applicants are required to submit two reference letters in sealed envelopes from experts working in the field of public health along with the application form.